 Chuck Knows Church: Things WE Can Do

 The “Chuck Knows Church” online video series has partnered with #SeeAllthePeople from Discipleship Ministries to offer Things WE Can Do to share a few simple ideas that your church can do to help your community during this time of crisis.
-The videos are “Make a Call,” “Grocery Run,” and “Drop a Note.”
+The videos offer suggestions such as “Make a Call,” “Grocery Run,” and “Drop a Note.”

 Discipleship Ministries has also posted a page full of Resources for Responding to COVID-19 Outbreak.